Multicultural Societies – Its Origins and Future

 Migrations and Expansions

 In the nineteenth century, the United States expanded westward incorporating parts of Mexico.
 The Spanish-American War added Puerto Rico and the Philippines as United States territories.
-The great European and Asian migrations of the mid-nineteenth and early twentieth centuries brought Chinese, Germans, Greeks, Irish, Italians, Japanese, Jews, and Poles to the United States.
+Other examples include the great European and Asian migrations of the mid-nineteenth and early twentieth centuries brought Chinese, Germans, Greeks, Irish, Italians, Japanese, Jews, and Poles to the United States.
 Many had fled oppression at home; all sought improved conditions and opportunities for themselves and their families.

-Resisting integration and assimilation, American Indians have sought to maintain their sovereignty and culture while interacting with the broader society.
-American Indians, particularly in the last twenty years, have displayed a growing pride in their heroic history while maintaining their determination to resist further encroachments on their culture.
+Resisting integration and assimilation, Native Americans have sought to maintain their sovereignty and culture while interacting with the broader society.
+Native Americans, particularly in the last twenty years, have displayed a growing pride in their heroic history while maintaining their determination to resist further encroachments on their culture.

 Resistance has taken the form of litigation, lobbying for legislative remedies, and direct action.
-American Indians have created remarkable art and literature.
+Native Americans have created remarkable art and literature.
 The story of America’s indigenous peoples has been as much a story of creative survival as it has been of destruction of lives, land, and culture.

 In addition to the strong influence of American Indians, other non-European peoples had an early influence on the diverse culture of the emerging United States.
 Since the early 17th century the forced immigration of African Americans brought a strong new cultural influence on the growing nation.